EasyBreadToast/InventorySwitcher/README.md

 # InventorySwitcher
 Switches your entire inventory from the ones bellow.
+Fully functional if level 45.